Right-click for episode transcript

 Scientists still have a lot left to learn about chromosomes and DNA and genes.
 So for now, I think it's time to zoom back out to Fiona, Ezra, and Molly in the studio.

-EZRA: Try for 3, like a three-wheeled tricycle.
+EZRA: "Tri" for three.
+Like a three-wheeled tricycle.

 EZRA: To find out, we talked to Dr. Brian Skotko.

-BRIAN SKOTKO: I heard from one sibling who has a brother or sister with Down syndrome that she explained down syndrome like baking a cake.
+BRIAN SKOTKO: I heard from one sibling, who has a brother or sister with down syndrome, that she explained down syndrome like baking a cake.
 If you look at the recipe for most cakes, it involves two eggs.
-Yes, you throw the milk in there.
-You throw the batter in there, and you mix it together.
-And you have a great cake.
+Yes, you throw the milk in there, you throw the batter in there, you mix it together, and you have a great cake.

 And that turns out to be wonderful humans, wonderful brothers and sisters, wonderful sons and daughters.
 But they also have an extra ingredient that makes the composition of who they are sometimes a little bit different.